Mamdouh-Freelancer/EtCa.sh/README.md

                 * script please refer to service provider for their TOS.                  *
                 * 3. contact author by mail mamdouh.saeed.eg@gmail.com                    *
                 ***************************************************************************

-### Supported Features:
-- [x] Send money to any wallet in Egypt.
-- [x] Check wallet balance.
-- [x] Generate virtual credit card VCC numbers.
-- [x] List transactions history
-- [x] Donate to 16 charities in Egypt.
-- [x] Pay to merchant.
-- [x] Reset pin code.
-- [x] Recharge to others (prepaid balance transfer).

-### Known Issues
-* Most important server responses are handled well but not all.
-* `updateCookies` function needs some improvements to check cookies expiration and reupdate it.

 ### How to